mmari0c/mmari0c/README.md

 # 💫 About Me:
 🔭 I’m currently working on Roses & Thorns a social journaling platform for people to share their roses & thorns of their day.
-Also working on<br>🌱 I’m currently learning more about Supabase and frameworks like TailwindCSS to make styling more efficient<br>💬 Ask me about MUSIC!<br>⚡ Fun fact, I'm a foodie, I love trying new foods, just no fish!!!
+Also working on a application for Merch Inc, a fashion organization i'm involved in to streamline the model call process!<br>🌱 I’m currently learning more about Supabase and frameworks like TailwindCSS to make styling more efficient<br>💬 Ask me about MUSIC!<br>⚡ Fun fact, I'm a foodie, I love trying new foods, just no fish!!!

 ## 🌐 Socials: